Imago

 Jun 5, 2025; Oklahoma City, Oklahoma, USA; NBA commissioner Adam Silver speaks to the media before game one between the Oklahoma City Thunder and the Indiana Pacers in the 2025 NBA Finals at Paycom Center.
 Mandatory Credit: Alonzo Adams-Imagn Images

-Adam Silver seemingly got the fans’ memo.
-In a definitive crackdown on late-season roster manipulation, the NBA has levied a combined $600,000 in fines against two teams.
-The more shocking aspect is that while everyone was expecting this punishment on the Utah Jazz, even the Indiana Pacers were deemed guilty of the same.
-Amid fan outrage over alleged tanking, the NBA community demanded accountability from the league officer.
+Adam Silver got the fans’ memo.
+In a definitive crackdown on late-season roster manipulation, the NBA has levied a combined $600,000 in fines against the Utah Jazz and the Indiana Pacers, both of which have been found guilty.
+Amid outrage over alleged tanking, the community demanded accountability from the league.
 That spurred a very stern message from the NBA Commissioner.

-The league announced Thursday that the Jazz have been fined $500,000 for “conduct detrimental to the league,” while the Pacers were hit with a $100,000 penalty for violating the Player Participation Policy.
+The league announced on Thursday that the Jazz have been fined $500,000 for “conduct detrimental to the league,” while the Pacers were fined $100,000 for violating the Player Participation Policy.
 The substantial fines serve as a warning shot to teams perceived to be prioritizing draft lottery positioning over competitive integrity as the 2026 All-Star break approaches.

-The league’s investigation into the Jazz centered on their February 7 and 9 matchups against the Orlando Magic and Miami Heat.
-The NBA concluded that in both contests, Utah removed stars Lauri Markkanen and recently acquired Jaren Jackson Jr. before the start of the fourth quarter and did not return them to the floor.
+The league’s investigation into the Jazz centered on their February 7 and 9 games against the Orlando Magic and Miami Heat.
+The NBA concluded that in both contests, the Jazz removed stars Lauri Markkanen and Jaren Jackson Jr., who had been acquired recently, before the start of the fourth quarter.

 Adam Silver on the Jazz and Pacers fines: